Roestlab/massdash/README.md

 pip install massdash
 ```

-Launch the MassDash GUI:
+Launch MassDash:

 ```bash
 massdash gui
 ```

-In your terminal, you will receive a message providing two URLs with and IP address and port; for example:
+Two URLs with an IP address and port number will appear in the terminal after launching MassDash; for example:

 ```text
   Network URL: http://192.168.142.176:8501
   External URL: http://142.150.84.40:8501
 ```

-Open a terminal window in your local machine and enter the following command, replacing "----" with the URL port number (e.g., 8501):
+ Enter the following command on a local machine's terminal, replacing "----" with the URL port number (e.g., 8501):

 ```bash
 ssh -fNL ----:localhost:---- your_user_name@remote_ip_address
 ```

-You can now view the MassDash GUI on your local machine's browser by clicking on either of the provided URLs.
+You can now view MassDash on the local machine's browser by clicking on either of the provided URLs.

 ## Docker

-MassDash is also available from Docker.
+MassDash is also available on Docker.

 Pull the latest stable version of MassDash from DockerHub: